AlexandreDecan/sismic/docs/format.rst

         statechart = io.import_from_yaml(f)
         assert isinstance(statechart, model.Statechart)

-The parser performs an automatic validation against the YAML schema of the next subsection.
+The parser performs an automatic validation against some kind of YAML schema to prevent erroneous keys (see below).
-It also does several other checks using its :py:class:`~sismic.model.Statechart.validate` method.
+It also does several other checks using statechart's :py:class:`~sismic.model.Statechart.validate` method.

 .. seealso:: While statecharts can be defined in YAML, they can be defined in pure
     Python too.
 Moreover, :py:class:`~sismic.model.Statechart` instances exhibit several methods to query and